dj0abr/ttyUSB-handler/README.md

 ## 1) find the serial ID and vendor ID of your adapter.
 Connect ONLY ONE serialUSB adapter to your computer!
-This is done with these commands in the linux terminal:
+Get the IDs, this is done with these commands in the linux terminal:

 > udevadm info -a -p  $(udevadm info -q path -n /dev/ttyUSB0) | grep '{serial}' | cut -d \" -f2 | head -n 1